 Bringing together Operational Risk Management and Process Safety Management in a cohesive process will help organizations achieve Operational Excellence.

-I recently attended a meeting in the Middle East to perform the final on-site testing of our ORM for Operations software platform before signing off and handing it over to the client.
+I recently attended a meeting in the Middle East to perform the final on-site testing of our Operational Risk Management software platform before signing off and handing it over to the client.

 One of the comments the customer made reminded me of the huge differences between the paper-based system I had grown up with and the advanced risk-mitigation system we were handing over to them.